-The Trine University Franks School of Education is accredited by the Indiana Department of Education/Office of Educator Effectiveness and Licensing (IDOE/OEEL).
+The Trine University Franks School of Education is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and the Indiana Department of Education/Office of Educator Effectiveness and Licensing (IDOE).

 MISSION OF THE SCHOOL

 The mission of the Franks School of Education at Trine University is to provide a supportive and challenging educational environment where teacher candidates embody the professional knowledge, skills, and dispositions required to positively impact the academic and social growth of all learners.